shamim1258/Shamim/Technology/Deployment/base.md

     - Checks the branch working on ```env.BRANCH_NAME```
     - ```docker.build("${package_url}")``` this line will build the docker image (docker image contains the application file/code along with dependencies).
     - ```docker.withRegistry('https://artifacts.kpn.org', 'artifacts.kpn.org') { img.push("${tag}") // Pushing the image }```
-    This line will publish docker build image to the artifactory where withRegistry method takes 1 arguments as customer artifactory url and 2nd argument is the credentials which are coming from Jenkins Credential Manager.
+    This line will publish docker build image to the artifactory where withRegistry method takes 1 arguments as customer artifactory url and 2nd argument is the credentials which are coming from Jenkins Credential Manager. ```img.push``` for pushing image with the latest tag.
 7.
 8. With git repository update jenkins pipeline will be trigger
 9. in Jenkins artifactory will be created